Aashutosh0033/DSA-using-Cpp/Hash Table/What is Hashing.md

 <br><br>

 **Collision :**<br>
-When the two different values have the same value, then the problem occurs between the two values, known as a collision.
+When the two different values have the same hash key, then the problem occurs between the two values, known as a collision.
 To resolve these collisions, we have some techniques known as collision techniques.<br>
 <br>
 The following are the collision techniques:<br>